 The importance of speaking up

-You may have I recently released an important report into the treatment of whistle-blowers within the Ministry of Transport, completed by Sandi Beatie QSO as an independent investigator.
+You may have noticed I recently released an important report into the treatment of whistle-blowers within the Ministry of Transport, completed by Sandi Beatie QSO as an independent investigator.
 This report has highlighted some issues around speaking up in the Public Service that concern me.

 When I released Sandi Beatie’s report I said “It is vital that Public Servants can raise concerns about suspected wrong-doing safely and without fear of punishment or reprisal.”
 This isn’t just something written in a press release because it sounds good – it is my strongly held view and something I take very seriously.